gohugoio/hugo/docs/content/tools/index.md

 ***

+## Deployment

+If you don't want to use [Wercker for automated deployments]({{< relref "tutorials/automated-deployments.md" >}}) give this tools a try to get your content to the public.

+- [hugomac](https://github.com/nickoneill/hugomac) - Hugomac is an OSX menubar app to publish your blog directly to Amazon S3.
+No command line is needed.

+***

 ## Frontends

 Do you prefer an graphical user interface over a text editor?
 Then give this frontends a try.

 - [rango](https://github.com/stayradiated/rango) - A web frontend for Hugo.
 It's designed to make it easy to manage a small site, even for people with little computer experience.
 - [enwrite](https://github.com/zzamboni/enwrite) - Evernote-powered statically-generated blogs and websites.
 Now posting to your blog or updating your website is as easy as writing a new note in Evernote!
+- [caddy-hugo](https://github.com/hacdias/caddy-hugo) - This is an add-on for [Caddy](https://caddyserver.com/) which wants to deliver a good UI to edit the content of the website.

 ***